 Go to the Profile on the top right corner of page and click on Admin.

 Select Security and make sure to click on Open next to SAML.

 Fill in the details below from your IDP.

 For more details refer this article

 In this section, a user called B.Simon is created in monday.com. monday.com supports just-in-time provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in monday.com, a new one is created when you attempt to access monday.com.

-When you click the monday.com tile in the Access Panel, you should be automatically signed in to the monday.com for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the monday.com tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the monday.com for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.